redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/README.md

 1. Harvard.txt
 1. JFK Inaugural Address from Jan.
 20, 1961 transcript from the White House
 1. JFK Rice University from Sept.
 12, 1962 transcript from the White House

+## Questions to answer

+### Custom Configurations in OpenShift

+1. Reducing GPU Temperature: Are there any OpenShift configurations to help reduce GPU temperature during transcription?
+1. Reducing GPU Power Consumption: Is it possible to lower GPU power usage during transcription in OpenShift?
+1. Optimizing GPU Utilization: How can GPU utilization be optimized in OpenShift for transcription tasks?
+1. NTO Impact: Does NTO (Node Tuning Operator) provide any performance gains?
+1. PPC Effectiveness: Does PPC (Performance Profile Creator) offer any benefits in these scenarios?
+1. What other configurations are worth testing?

+### Concurrency and Scalability

+1. Increasing Concurrency: How can the number of concurrent audio files processed be increased in OpenShift?
+1. Handling Larger Audio Files: How does OpenShift scale with larger audio file sizes?
+1. Scaling Larger Models: Do larger models scale linearly, or do they hit memory/processing limits faster in OpenShift?

+### Resource Management

+1. Container Startup Times: How do container startup times impact resource usage?
+1. GPU Fractionalization: How does GPU fractionalization impact throughput and performance?
+1. Simultaneous Inference: How many concurrent inference tasks can a GPU handle at once, and how does this scale?
+1. MIG vs. No MIG: How does the presence or absence of MIG (Multi-Instance GPU) affect performance?
+1. Time-Slicing: What is the impact of time-slicing on GPU usage and throughput?
+1. MIG + Time-Slicing: What happens when MIG and time-slicing are used together?

+### Optimization

+1. Cost vs. Performance: What is the optimal GPU configuration for balancing cost and performance, considering different model sizes?
+1. Tokens Per Second: How does OpenShift affect tokens per second in transcription tasks?

+### Comparison to Linux

+1. Performance Comparison: Does OpenShift slow down transcription performance compared to running directly on Linux?
+1. Right-Sizing: How should model size and GPU configuration be right-sized for optimal performance in OpenShift?